-Prince Louis Will be Christened On A Special Date For The Royal Family
+Prince Louis Will be Christened On A Special Date For the Royal Family

 Advertisement

-This isn’t the way the family has honored Prince Philip.
+This isn’t the only way the family has honoured Prince Philip.
 Prince Harry allegedly moved up his wedding date to Meghan so that their grandfather could be there, in consideration of his health.

 During the christening, Louis will be wearing a replica of the christening gown worn by royal babies since 1841.
 The original was commissioned by Queen Victoria for her daughter Victoria, and was made of delicate silk and Honiton lace.